Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance

 \subsection{Experimental Results}

-We conduct two hardware experiments.
-In the first experiment, the UAV hovers at a fixed position, avoids an obstacle thrown by a human, and returns to the hovering position.
-In the second experiment, the hovering UAV avoids a directly approaching UAV and a human-thrown object.

-Table~\ref{tab:flight_metrics} presents the results of 10 flights of the first experiment using our DR-ACBF framework.
-In all flights, the UAV successfully avoided the thrown obstacle, which had a closing velocity $v_{cl}$ between 2.26\,m/s and 3.66\,m/s.
-The time measurements demonstrate the responsiveness and ability to execute avoidance actions efficiently.
-The reaction time $t_{r}$ was less than $67$\,ms in 9 flights, only in flight \#5 it was measured as 82.8\,ms. Similarly, the average command time $t_{cm}$ was 59.18\,ms, while the mean avoidance duration was 0.231\,ms. In all flights, the detection times $t_{d}$ were above 2.5\,s with a mean of 3.277\,s, indicating a robust obstacle detection and tracking as well as an accurate response only when the obstacle is classified as unsafe.
-The separation distance $d_s$ between the UAV and the obstacle was always larger than 0.2\,m with a mean of 0.365\,m, ensuring collision-free operation within the tested environment.
-Notably, flights \#1 and \#4 exhibited the safe separation distances (0.205\,m and 0.239\,m, respectively), corresponding to the slowest and fastest velocities (2.26\,m/s and 3.66\,m/s).
+We conduct three hardware experiments.
+In the first two experiments, the UAV hovers at a fixed position and moves toward a waypoint, respectively.
+In both experiments, it avoids a single obstacle thrown by a human.
+In the third experiment, the hovering UAV avoids two obstacles: a directly approaching UAV and a human-thrown object.
+Table~\ref{tab:flight_metrics} presents the results of 5 flights of the first and second experiment using our DR-ACBF framework.
+In all flights, the UAV successfully avoided the thrown obstacle, which had a closing velocity $v_{cl}$ between 2.26\,m/s and 3.74\,m/s.
+The reaction time $t_{r}$ was shorter in the hovering ($66.6$\,ms) than in the moving ($78.8$\,ms) experiment.
+The mean command time $t_{cm}$ showed a similar trend ($60.3$\,ms vs.~$66.4$\,ms).
+Whereas the mean avoidance duration $t_{a}$ and detection times $t_{d}$ were smaller for the moving experiment ($223$\,ms and $2.7$\,s vs.~$239$\,ms and $3.2$\,s).
+This suggests a reliable trigger, as the intervention occurs only when the obstacle becomes unsafe.
+The separation distance $d_s$ between the UAV and the obstacle was always greater than the specified $R_{sum}=0.2$\,m, with a mean of $0.479$\,m for hovering and $0.351$\,m moving experiment, ensuring collision-free operation within the tested environment.
+The simulation $t_{cm}$ is smaller than the hardware due to conservative safety settings.
+Hardware presents additional delays due to communication and actuation limitations imposed by low battery levels.